biography

 Orchestra conducted by Riccardo Chailly for Decca, and has made several

-recordings with his long-standing duo-partner, violinist Isabelle van Keulen.
+recordings with violinist Isabelle van Keulen.

-Awards, a Diapason d’Or de l’année, a ‘MIDEM Classical Award’ for best solo
+a Diapason d’Or de l’année, a ‘MIDEM Classical Award’ for best solo

 piano recording (2004) and in 2010 he won the prestigious MIDEM Classical